sergepilipchuk/wpf-isupportparentviewmodel/README.md

 }
 ```

-This ensures bindings and logic depending on `ParentViewModel` are updated correctly when the parent context changes.

 ## Manual Implementation

 If your view model does not inherit from `ViewModelBase`, you can implement the `ISupportParentViewModel` interface manually.